 You need to be aware that your employee titles affect how much salary your employees deserve.
 Managerial employees normally earn higher salaries than entry-level ones.
 Managers or supervisors have more responsibilities than those in entry-level jobs.
-If you want to promote one of your employees, make sure that you offer a reasonable salary according to their new titles.
+If you want to promote one of your employees, make sure you offer a reasonable salary according to their new titles.

 4. Establish a Salary Range Based on Workloads

 In addition to job roles, you also need to determine a pay range for your employees based on their workloads.
 The fact that their titles haven’t changed yet doesn’t necessarily mean they don’t deserve higher salaries than what they’re currently earning.
 Notice whether or not their workloads have increased recently.
-If you don’t want to raise their fixed salaries yet, at least consider including overtime pay for those who work longer in the office due to heavy workloads.
+If you don’t want to raise their fixed salaries yet, consider including overtime pay for those who work longer in the office due to heavy workloads.

 5. Consider Your Employee Experience

 Your employee work experience also needs to be considered.
 This applies both to new and permanent employees.
 Try to think of yourself as an employee.
 Imagine that you have worked for so many years for the same company without a pay raise.
-Would you rather be working for your current company or moving to another company that offers a higher salary for the same job?
+Would you instead work for your current company or move to another company that offers a higher salary for the same job?
 I bet you would choose the latter surely, right?

 Remember that your employees are company assets that play an essential role in the growth of your business.
 Therefore, you should be able to maintain those who have successfully contributed to your business.
 One of the most effective ways is to determine a fair salary scale for them.